Shivam Thukral

 August, 2017 – August, 2019 Noida

-I was involved in multiple research projects for warehouse automation using industrial manipulators.
-Specifically, I have worked on 3D pose-estimation heterogenous sized boxes using pointclouds and motion of planning for Universal Robots using ROS.
+I participated in several research projects focused on warehouse automation using industrial manipulators.
+My work included 3D pose estimation of heterogeneous-sized boxes using point clouds and motion planning for Universal Robots with ROS.

-Following is a list of selected projects that I worked on:
+Here are some selected projects I worked on:

 • Long Distance Container (LDC) Packing Video